qt1b/Unity-Zelion/README.md

 - ep 1 to 4 of tloz in unity series
 - basic animations
 - quick & dirty dash implementation
+- tilemaps ( dirty )

+issues :
+- able to get inside colisions, and to get stuck (due to player going too fast and having a small collisionbox ? )

 todo :
 - tilemaps